lucaskienast/Clustering-Models/README.md

 ## Distribution-Based Clustering
 Distribution-based clustering creates and groups data points based on their likely hood of belonging to the same probability distribution (Gaussian, Binomial etc.) in the data.
 The distribution models of clustering are most closely related to statistics as it very closely relates to the way how datasets are generated and arranged using random sampling principles i.e., to fetch data points from one form of distribution.
 Clusters can then be easily be defined as objects that are most likely to belong to the same distribution.
 Distribution based clustering has a vivid advantage over the proximity and centroid based clustering methods in terms of flexibility, correctness and shape of the clusters formed.
 The major problem however is that these clustering methods work well only with synthetic or simulated data or with data where most of the data points most certainly belong to a predefined distribution, if not, the results will overfit.

+## Constraint-Based Clustering
+The clustering process, in general, is based on the approach that the data can be divided into an optimal number of “unknown” groups.
+The underlying stages of all the clustering algorithms to find those hidden patterns and similarities, without any intervention or predefined conditions.
+However, in certain business scenarios, we might be required to partition the data based on certain constraints.
+Here is where a supervised version of clustering machine learning techniques come into play.
+A constraint is defined as the desired properties of the clustering results, or a user’s expectation on the clusters so formed – this can be in terms of a fixed number of clusters, or, the cluster size, or, important dimensions (variables) that are required for the clustering process.
+Usually, tree-based, Classification machine learning algorithms like Decision Trees, Random Forest, and Gradient Boosting, etc. are made use of to attain constraint-based clustering.
+A tree is constructed by splitting without the interference of the constraints or clustering labels.
+Then, the leaf nodes of the tree are combined together to form the clusters while incorporating the constraints and using suitable algorithms.

 ## Fuzzy Clustering
 The general idea about clustering revolves around assigning data points to mutually exclusive clusters, meaning, a data point always resides uniquely inside a cluster and it cannot belong to more than one cluster.
 Fuzzy clustering methods change this paradigm by assigning a data-point to multiple clusters with a quantified degree of belongingness metric.
 The data-points that are in proximity to the center of a cluster, may also belong in the cluster that is at a higher degree than points in the edge of a cluster.
 The possibility of which an element belongs to a given cluster is measured by membership coefficient that vary from 0 to 1.
 Fuzzy clustering can be used with datasets where the variables have a high level of overlap.